NEET face off: Ruling DMK, allies boycott TN Guv's 'At Home' | Politics

 - India

-The ruling DMK and its allies on Thursday boycotted the 'At Home Reception' organised by Tamil Nadu Governor R N Ravi here protesting over the pendency of an Assembly bill seeking exemption for Tamil Nadu from the ambit of NEET, with the former observing the participation by it would amount to hurting the overall sentiments of the people.
+The ruling DMK and its allies on Thursday boycotted the 'At Home Reception' organised by Tamil Nadu Governor R N Ravi here protesting the pendency of an Assembly bill seeking exemption for Tamil Nadu from the ambit of NEET, with the former observing that the participation by it would amount to hurting the overall sentiments of the people of the state.

 The 'At Home Reception' was organised coinciding with the Tamil New Year day today.